-- A. The Board shall commit at all times to fully disclose material information dealings.
-It shall cause the filing of all required information for the interest of the stakeholders.
-All material information may include: earnings results, acquisition or disposition of assets, board changes, related party transactions, shareholdings of directors, changes in ownership, remuneration (including stock options) of all directors and senior management, corporate strategy, and off balance sheet transactions. - B. All disclosed information may be released via the approved stock exchange procedure for Company announcements as well as through the annual report.
+A. The Board shall commit at all times to fully disclose material information dealings.
+It shall cause the filing of all required information through the appropriate Exchange mechanisms for listed companies and submissions to the Commission for the interest of its stockholders and other stakeholders.
+All material information may include: earnings results, acquisition or disposition of assets, board changes, related party transactions, shareholdings of directors, changes in ownership, remuneration

+(including stock options) of all directors and senior management, corporate strategy, and off balance sheet transactions.

+B. All disclosed information may be released via the approved stock exchange procedure for Company announcements as well as through the annual report.
 The Company shall cause the filing of all required information for the interest of the stakeholders.